gimhana-wijay/SHOP_APP/README.md

 # SHOP_APP
 # Mobile App Using Flutter and Dart.

-This is my second project using flutter & dart.
+This is my second project using Flutter and Dart.